walnuthq/madara-docs/docs/components/prover.md

 In theory, one can use any ZK prover that accepts inputs in the desired format.
 However, most provers do not have the needed tooling available.

 Madara highly encourages using a prover that is compatible with existing tooling.
-Currently the main, compatible prover is called [SHARP](https://docs.starknet.io/architecture-and-concepts/provers-overview/).
+Currently the main compatible prover is called [SHARP](https://docs.starknet.io/architecture-and-concepts/provers-overview/).
 Other prover options are being built but are not yet ready, such as [Stwo](https://github.com/starkware-libs/stwo).

 To utilize the SHARP prover, it's easiest to use a service called [Atlantic](https://atlanticprover.com/).
-The service also posts the ready proofs to the [settlement layer](/concepts/settlement) automatically.
+The service also posts the ready proofs to the settlement layer automatically.
 Madara suggests Atlantic when starting an [Appchain](/concepts/appchain).

 ### Proving process

-Before the prover starts generating a proof for a block, the block's transactions are executed with a [Cairo](https://starkware.co/cairo/) program, through the [orchestrator](/components/orchestrator).
+Before the prover starts generating a proof for a block, the block's transactions are executed with a [Cairo](https://starkware.co/cairo/) program through the [orchestrator](/components/orchestrator).
 This execution stores a record of all operations performed by the code - this record is usually called a *trace*.

 Once the trace is generated, the prover should complete these steps for each block:
 1. It receives the trace and other metadata as input.